India at the 2026 Winter Olympics

-India will compete at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
+India competed at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.

+Alpine skier Arif Khan was the country's flagbearer during the opening ceremony.
+Meanwhile, Stanzin Lundup was the country's flagbearer during the closing ceremony.

 Competitors

-The following is the list of number of competitors participating at the Games per sport/discipline.
+The following is the list of the number of competitors participating at the Games per sport/discipline.